Wednesday, 3/27: Vocab 11 Quiz, 40 pts. plus Unit 11 exercises due (10 pts.) Wednesday morning, 8:15. Exercises will be sent out tomorrow morning.

 For AP Literature you need at least a 95 semester average and a 95 or more on your Raisin essay and Gatsby essay.

 Friday, 1/18: E.C.
 Assignment:

 The famous 1 page love letter from Gatsby (stuck in Europe) to Daisy--the one that starts "coming to pieces like snow" in the bathtub where her mom, Jordan, and the maid try to sober her up (and right after she throws her pearl necklace from Tom into the wastebasket the day before the wedding (up to 10 pts.).
 Use your imagination.
+Re-read the scene in chapter 4 to refresh your memory.
 If we're bored minimal points. =(

 You can write it in your notebook or type it up.
 Be prepared to read to the class for the full 10 pts.

 Wednesday, 1/16: You will have about 15 minutes of class time to proofread your essays and make any last minute changes/improvements.
 Please make sure you are laser beam focused on the heart, soul, intentions, etc. of the character you're discussing, with a complete analysis.

 Tuesday, 1/15: In-class Gatsby Essay, 50 pts.
 Approximately 1 1/2 pages.
 Note: Both body paragraphs can be on Gatsby OR both body paragraphs can be on Nick OR one paragraph can be on Gatsby (positive?) and the other on Nick (positive or negative?).

 You must write your intro paragraph at home (title, author, main idea/thesis, and characters you are discussing and why).
 IN YOUR NOTEBOOK, please write the 2 quotes you will be using.
 You may want a 3rd quote for your conclusion, just in case.
 Plus, you may write out your 2 topic sentences in your notebook.